appskode/event-ticket-app/README.md

 ---

 **Assessment Note**: This comprehensive event ticketing system demonstrates full-stack development expertise, combining Laravel's robust backend capabilities with Flutter's cross-platform mobile development.
 The architecture emphasizes security, scalability, and maintainability while providing an excellent user experience across platforms.

-## 📞 Support & Contributing

-For support, please contact the development team or submit issues through the project repository.
-Contributions are welcome following the established coding standards and architecture patterns.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.